nickmoreton/wagtail-toolbox/wagtail_toolbox/wordpress/README.md

 - [Posts](http://localhost:8000/wordpress-import-admin/wordpress/wppost/)
 - [Comments](http://localhost:8000/wordpress-import-admin/wordpress/wpcomment/)

+ORDER MATTERS: The data needs to be imported in the order above to preserve the relationships between the data.

 Next, the Django admin [Streamfield signature tables](http://localhost:8000/wordpress-import-admin/wordpress/streamblocksignatureblocks/) need to be seeded with data that is used to map the content of each page to streamfield blocks when the import process is run.

 Run the following commands to seed the Django admin tables: